 Figure 6.1.5.3-1: Procedure for analytics exposure from VPLMN to HPLMN

-1. Consumer NF in HPLMN (e.g. H-PCF) sends an Analytics request/subscribe (Analytics ID, Target of Analytics Reporting, Analytics Filter Information) to H-NWDAF by invoking a Nnwdaf_AnalyticsInfo_Request or a Nnwdaf_AnalyticsSubscription_Subscribe.2.
-The H-NWDAF checks user consent for analytics as defined in clause 6.2.9 if needed, then the H-NWDAF discovers the V-NWDAF with roaming entry capability as described in clause 5.2.
+1. Consumer NF in HPLMN (e.g. H-PCF) sends an Analytics request/subscribe (Analytics ID, Target of Analytics Reporting, Analytics Filter Information (VPLMN ID)) to H-NWDAF by invoking a Nnwdaf_AnalyticsInfo_Request or a Nnwdaf_AnalyticsSubscription_Subscribe.

+NOTE 1: The Target of Analytics Reporting sent by the consumer NF to the H-NWDAF may include both outbound roaming user(s) and non-roaming user(s).

+2. H-NWDAF discovers the V-NWDAF with roaming entry capability as described in clause 5.2.

-H-NWDAF sends a roaming analytics request/subscribe (Analytics ID, Analytics Filter Information) to V-NWDAF by invoking a Nnwdaf_RoamingAnalytics_Request or a Nnwdaf_RoamingAnalytics_Subscribe, based on the Analytics request/subscribe received from the Consumer NF in HPLMN.
+H-NWDAF sends a roaming analytics request/subscribe (Analytics ID, Target of Analytics Reporting, Analytics Filter Information) to V-NWDAF by invoking a Nnwdaf_RoamingAnalytics_Request or a Nnwdaf_RoamingAnalytics_Subscribe, based on the Analytics request/subscribe received from the Consumer NF in HPLMN.
+The Target of Analytics Reporting sent by the H-NWDAF to the V-NWDAF shall only contain the outbound roaming user(s).
+The outbound roaming user(s) can be distinguished by the H-NWDAF according to the PLMN ID of the UE IDs.
 If H-NWDAF has the roaming entry capability, it checks the policies and regulatory constraints between the HPLMN and the VPLMN to determine if the roaming analytics request/subscribe can be accepted or must be rejected.
 If the request is rejected, the following steps can be skipped.

 3. V-NWDAF checks the policies and regulatory constraints between the HPLMN and the VPLMN, to determine if the roaming analytics request/subscribe can be accepted or must be rejected.
 If the roaming analytics request/subscribe is accepted, V-NWDAF collects data from the NF(s) and/or OAM in VPLMN and derives the analytics.